Suleyman Sertkaya

 Co-Supervisor:

-Ikramullah Ahmad (MA).
+Ikramullah Ahmad (PhD).
 “Sighting the Moon for Ramadan in Islamic Law: A Critical Evaluation of Diverse Views on Calculation and Physical Sighting.”
+(Completed)

 Suleyman’s research interests include: